sameedmohsin28/Portfolio-Sameed/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project, use VS Code live server.

 <!--
 Example command: